 Paycheck Protection Program (PPP) Portal Is Now Open For Applications

-As of Tuesday, January 19, all participating PPP lenders are now able to submit both 1st & 2nd draw loan applications to the Small Business Administration (SBA).
+All participating PPP lenders are now able to submit both 1st & 2nd draw loan applications to the Small Business Administration (SBA).
 Contact your financial institution to verify if it is an SBA-approved PPP lender and if it is currently accepting PPP applications.

 Limited Eligibility for Second Round PPP Loans